Chrysler Hemi engine: Chrysler’s development program, 1962–66

 The article continued: "Experimental procurement of the 426 cu in. hemi engine was started in July 1963 and was completed by the end of November.
 The first engine ran under its own power on Dec.
 6 1963.
 This engine was built as a track engine; the drag engine version was built later the same month.
 The 396 cu in. track engine had subsequently been removed from the rules and the engine was never built.
 This 426 cu in. track engine was used extensively throughout the 1964 season.
 The production of several hundred drag engines was completed by the end of the 1964 model year.
 Another production run of several hundred drag engines was made for the 1965 model year automobiles, with a considerable weight decrease for the engines obtained by the usage was restricted due to a change in eligibility rules which limited the scheduled race events in which the hemi engine was allowed to compete.
-A detuned high volume street version of the 426 hemi was designed, developed, eleased, and tooled as part of the 1966 model offering…With this release, full eligibility of the engine for 1966 track use was again established.
+A detuned high volume street version of the 426 hemi was designed, developed, released, and tooled as part of the 1966 model offering…With this release, full eligibility of the engine for 1966 track use was again established.
 A 404 cu in. version for use on certain tracks was also prepared for the 1966 season in complicance with the revised racing rules.”